FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Privacy-Preserving Distributed Eigenspace Estimation

 where $\gamma_k \in (0, 1)$, ${\delta_k \asymp (\sigma_{k}-\sigma_{k+1})}$, and $\limsup_{t} C_t = O(\eta)$. \item Without OPT, $\rho_t$ is bounded by

 \end{itemize} \end{thm}

-Theorem \ref{thm:rho} theoretically indicates that why using OPT has such an exponential improvement on dependence on $p$.
+Theorem \ref{thm:rho} reveals that when OPT is employed (i.e., $\mathcal F=\mathcal O_r$), $\rho_t = O(\eta)$ without any dependence on $p$.
+However, in the absence of OPT (i.e., $\mathcal F={\mathbb I_r}$), $\rho_{t} = O(\sqrt{k} p \kappa^p \eta)$ exhibits an exponential dependence on $p$.
+Theorem \ref{thm:rho} indicates why using OPT has such an exponential improvement on the dependence on $p$.
 This is mainly because of the property of OPT.
 Let $O^* = {\rm arg\,min}_{O \in \mathcal O_{r}} \|U - \tilde{U} O\|_F$ for $U, \tilde{U} \in \mathcal O_{d \times r}$.
 Then, up to some universal constant, we have $\|U - \tilde{U} O^*\|_2 \approxeq {\rm dist}(U, \tilde{U}).$ See Lemma~\ref{lem:orth} in Appendix for a formal statement and detailed proof.
 It implies up to a tractable orthonormal transformation, the difference between the orthonormal bases of two subspaces is no larger than the projection distance between the subspaces.
 By the Davis-Kahan theorem (see Lemma~\ref{lem:DK}), their projection distance is not larger than $O(\eta)$ up to some problem-dependent constants.
 However, without OPT, we have to use perturbation theory to bound $\rho_t$, which inevitably results in exponential dependence on $p$ (see Lemma \ref{lem:rho2}).